-The following are management criteria and habitat maintenance and monitoring standards for the brush management areas of PMA 1.
+The following are management criteria and habitat maintenance and monitoring standards for the brush management areas of PMA 2.
 These criteria have been incorporated into these ASMDs in order to assure that long-term habitat values are maintained within the Preserve adjacent to development where concerns for wildfire safety require management of fuel loadings.

-- All brush management activities within the Preserve should be conducted in accordance with the provisions of the City's MSCP Subarea Plan in order to avoid impacts to listed species while maintaining the City's fire safety brush management criteria (see Section 7.4.4 of the Subarea Plan). - Minimize disturbance of native herbaceous and succulent vegetation, particularly cactus, within the brush management areas. - No disturbance of surface soils, rocks, lichens, mosses, or other cryptogams should occur within the brush management areas.
-Hand-clearing or weed whipping are appropriate methods that avoid or minimize soil disturbance.
-Discing or mowing with larger mechanical mowers will disturb soils and are not appropriate plant material removal methods within the Preserve. - Brush management activities should be scheduled for the summer and fall, outside the rainy season and growing season when soils and native herbaceous growth are more easily impacted and wildlife breeding activity is under way.
-If brush management activities must be conducted during the breeding season, a qualified biologist should be present to assist in avoiding sensitive biological resources, such as active nests, and ensure that soils are dry enough to minimize soil compaction.
-If necessary for fuel management purposes, non-native annual weeds may be removed during the winter and spring seasons by spraying, weed whipping, or hand removal, under the supervision of a qualified biologist. - The Habitat Manager should clearly flag shrubs for removal or thinning prior to the fuel reduction activity, and only marked shrubs should be removed or thinned. - The Habitat Manager should mark shrubs for removal and thinning in such a way as to maintain the maximum allowable shrub cover under City of Chula Vista MSCP Subarea Plan guidelines in Section 7.4.4. - The Habitat Manager should mark shrubs for removal and thinning in such a way as to maintain the maximum possible shrub species diversity.
+- All brush management activities within the Preserve should be conducted in accordance with the provisions of the City's MSCP Subarea Pan in order to avoid impacts to listed species while maintaining the City's fire safety brush management criteria (see Section 7.4.4 of the Subarea Plan). - Minimize disturbance of native herbaceous and succulent vegetation within the brush management areas. - No disturbance of surface soils, rocks, lichens, mosses, or other cryptogams should occur within the brush management areas. - Brush management activities should be scheduled for the summer and fall, outside the rainy season and growing season when soils and herbaceous growth are more easily impacted and wildlife breeding activity is under way. - The Habitat Manager should clearly flag shrubs for removal or thinning prior to the fuel reduction activity, and only marked shrubs should be removed or thinned. - The Habitat Manager should mark shrubs for removal and thinning in such a way as to maintain the maximum allowable shrub cover under City of Chula Vista MSCP Subarea Plan guidelines in Section 7.4.4. - The Habitat Manager should mark shrubs for removal and thinning in such a way as to maintain the maximum possible shrub species diversity.

-- The Habitat Manager should mark shrubs for removal and thinning in such a way as to maintain known nesting sites for the coastal California gnatcatcher (i.e., scattered denser patches of shrubs) and other sensitive species. - Native vegetation trimmings from brush management activities may be placed in piles within the Preserve, outside of the brush management areas.
-This will help provide wildlife habitat and reduce disposal costs.
-Trimmings from exotic species must be removed from the Preserve. - The Habitat Manager should minimize the frequency of future removal requirements by eliminating large, fast-growing individual plants near structures and encouraging a natural vegetation change from coastal sage scrub to maritime succulent scrub, wherever appropriate.
+- The Habitat Manager should mark shrubs for removal and thinning in such a way as to maintain known nesting sites for the coastal California gnatcatcher and other sensitive species. - The Habitat Manager should minimize the frequency of future removal requirements by eliminating large, fast-growing individual plants near structures and encouraging a natural vegetation change from coastal sage scrub to maritime succulent scrub, wherever appropriate.